TULiberalArts/American-Studies/pages/home.md

 feature: true
 feature-title: Study Where it All Began
 feature-body: >-
   Where better to study America than its birthplace?
-You will explore the rich complexity of American culture while honing the critical thinking, writing, and analytical skills necessary for any job.
+Our students explore the rich complexity of American culture while honing the critical thinking, writing, and analytical skills necessary for any job.
 This is a broad-based interdisciplinary program that utilizes some of our best English and History faculty, making it the perfect major for someone with interest in both.
 feature-image: media/hero_bg.png